dspinellis/git-issue/README.md

   * The `sha` file under `import/github/<user>/<repo>/<number>` contains the _git-issue_ SHA corresponding to an imported GitHub _number_ issue.
   * The `sha` file under `import/github/<user>/<repo>/<number>/comments/<number>`
-    contains the _git-issue_ SHA corresponding to an imported GitHub _number_ comment.
+    contains the _git-issue_ comment SHA corresponding to an imported GitHub _number_ comment.
   * The file `import/github/<user>/<repo>/checkpoint` contains the SHA of the last imported or updated issue.
 This can be used for merging